Build with ES modules

 Introduction

+The ArcGIS Maps SDK for JavaScript's ES modules are available for local installation from npm via the @arcgis/core package.
 ES modules are an official, standardized module system for working with modern JavaScript that has been adopted by all the major browsers.
-The ArcGIS Maps SDK for JavaScript's ES modules are available for local installation from npm via the @arcgis/core package.

 Prerequisites

-Depending on your requirements you may need a variety of modern build tools including a framework, module bundler, transpiler, node.js, npm and more.
+Depending on your project you may need a variety of modern build tools including a framework, module bundler, transpiler, node.js, npm and more.
 In order to use the @arcgis/core modules it is expected that you have a basic understanding of how these tools work.
 For an introduction to these concepts, see the Additional Information section below.

 Get started